 Most roses need a couple of years in the ground before they really thrive.
 Roses also need plenty of sun.
-The more the sun they have, the more flowers they can make.
+The more sun they have, the more flowers they can make.
 Plant them where they’ll get a minimum of six hours of sunlight a day.

 Roses don't do well when their roots stay wet, so don't plant them in areas that drain slowly or stay wet.
 If you’re growing roses in planters, fill them with quality potting soil and make sure they have holes for drainage.

 For best results before you plant new roses, check the pH of your garden soil and add soil amendments if necessary.
-The ideal for roses is around 6.5.
-You can buy a soil pH test kit or ask your local extension service agent to test your soil for you.
+The ideal pH for roses is around 6.5.
+You can buy a soil pH test kit or ask your local Extension Service agent for a soil test.
 Soil that drains easily and contains nutrient-rich, organic materials will produce healthy plants and more flowers.

-Follow any information on the rose's tag or label to know how much space it needs.
+Follow information on the rose's tag or label to know how much space it needs.
 If information isn't available, a good rule of thumb is to provide twice the depth and twice the width of the root structure when the bush is planted.
-Rose roots don’t like to be cramped, so also remember that rule when planting in containers.
+Rose roots don’t like to be crowded, so also remember that rule when planting in containers.

 In general, roses grow better and bear more flowers with fertilizer.
-The first fertilization is typically done after the danger of frost has passed in your region.
+The first application is typically done after the danger of frost has passed in your region.
 Roses are very hungry plants and can be fed with plant and flower fertilizer.
 Follow the directions on the product for the amount of fertilizer needed.
 Keep feeding them throughout the growing season as the directions indicate.